 The Merwin brothers began to make mattresses especially for retailers with the store brands.
 Along with their own products, the private label business has grown.
-One attraction is that all of their mattresses are made in their own factory right here in America.
+One attraction is that all of their mattresses are made in their own factory located in Phoenix Arizona, right here in the USA.
 This cuts the cost of having someone else make mattresses, shortens delivery time, and ensures higher quality than most of the foam and mattresses made overseas.

 When Brooklyn Bedding began selling its mattresses on Amazon, it gained national attention.
 In 2008, John and Rob bought a mattress compression machine developed by Magniflex and made in Italy.
 Only two years after BedInABox, they were shipping boxed mattresses.
 This was six years before Casper and Yogabed hit the market.